nbuylding/Social-proof-section/README.md

-# Frontend Mentor - Interactive rating component solution
+# Frontend Mentor - Social proof section solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/interactive-rating-component-D9FsizFu0H).
+This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/social-proof-section-e3F34Nq5wS).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents